Flatiron Building: Construction

 The Atlantic Terra Cotta Company began producing architectural terracotta pieces for the building in August 1901.
 Around the same time, the New York City Department of Buildings (DOB) indicated that it would refuse to approve Purdy's initial plans unless the engineers submitted detailed information about the framework, fireproofing, and wind-bracing systems.
 Purdy complied with most of the DOB's requests, submitting detailed drawings and documents, but he balked at the department's requirement that the design include fire escapes.
 For reasons that are unclear, the DOB dropped its requirement that the building contain fire escapes.

-In addition, the building was originally legally required to contain metal-framed windows, although this would have increased the cost of construction.
+The building code originally mandated metal-framed windows, which would have increased the cost of construction.
 The city's Board of Building Commissioners had granted an exemption to Black's syndicate, prompting allegations of favoritism.
 A new Buildings Department commissioner was appointed at the beginning of 1902, promising to enforce city building codes; this prompted general contractor Thompson–Starrett Co. to announce that the building's window frames would be made of fireproof wood with a copper coating.